best-trading-indicator-tools/10XReach/README.md

     *   **Automatic Background Noise**: If a file named `background_noise.mp3` exists in the `sounds/` directory, it is automatically mixed in as very low-volume background noise.
 This adds another layer of audio uniqueness.
 The noise audio is looped and its volume is significantly reduced.
 If the file is not found, processing continues without background noise.
 11. **Cross-Platform Compatibility**: The script is designed to be compatible with both macOS and Windows, provided Python 3 and FFmpeg are correctly installed and accessible.
 It includes logic to try and find the FFmpeg executable.
 12. **Graphical User Interface (GUI)**: A `video_gui.py` script using Streamlit provides a user-friendly way to interact with the video processor.
 Features include:
-    *   Drag-and-drop uploading of up to 5 `.mp4` video files at a time.
+    *   Drag-and-drop uploading of up to 10 `.mp4` video files at a time (default was 5, updated to 10 as per current GUI code).
-    *   A checkbox to enable/disable horizontal video flipping.
+    *   A global checkbox to enable/disable horizontal video flipping for all processed videos in a batch.
+    *   **Per-Video Text Overlay Customization**: For each uploaded video, you can individually:
+        *   Enable or disable text overlay.
+        *   Set the text content.
+        *   Choose text position (Top Center, Middle Center, Bottom Center).
+        *   Define font size.
+        *   Specify text color.
+        *   Set a background color for the text (can be semi-transparent or "none").
+        *   Choose text style: **Bold** and/or **Italic**.
+(Requires providing corresponding font files like `font-bold.ttf`, `font-italic.ttf` in the project root for reliable styling; see Font Handling section).
     *   Progress bar during processing.
     *   Download a `.zip` file containing all processed videos.